passport/www.passportjs.org/books/concepts/twitter/README.md

 programmatically managing advertising campaigns.

-Passport can be used to let people sign in with Twitter or obtain authorized access to the Twitter API on behalf of users, and supports both [OAuth 2.0](./oauth2/) and [OAuth 1.0](./oauth/).
+Passport can be used to let people sign in with Twitter or obtain authorized access to Twitter APIs on behalf of users, and supports both [OAuth 2.0](./oauth2/) and [OAuth 1.0](./oauth/).